rkedia123/707_Stroke_Prediction/README.md

   * **Median imputation** – replaces missing values with the column median
   * **Mode imputation** – replaces missing values with the most frequent value
   * **KNN imputation** – replaces missing values using K-Nearest Neighbors
+  * **Regression imputation**: replace missing values using a regression model
+    - Each missing column is predicted using `Bayesian Ridge Regression` with other numeric columns as predictors
+    - Why `Bayesian Ridge`: regularizes automatically via a prior, for a more stable imputation than using a linear regression.
+Provides a good balance of bias and variance.

 - **Categorical Column Imputation**
   Handles missing values in categorical/object columns using `impute_categorical_columns`